-Citywide sense of place and distinguishable character -Alpharetta is not a new city, however most existing single-family residential, retail commercial and office campus development is modern and auto-oriented.
+Citywide sense of place and distinguishable character -Alpharetta is not a new city, however most existing single-family residential, retail commercial and office development is modern and autooriented.
 Though this is mostly high-quality development, it generally lacks the character-defining pedestrian scale, architectural diversity and civic spaces found in cities that develop more slowly over many decades.
-Alpharetta lacks an identifiable image or unique iconic element such as a distinguishable civic building, vibrant town square, or landmark.
+Alpharetta's commitment to a vibrant downtown area is highlighted by the City Center project which has infused \$45 million in investment to redevelop 22 acres in the heart of the downtown area.
+The City Center includes a new Fulton County Library, 5-acre public park, town square and 450-space parking garage.
+The City Center project will result in a Main Street-styled, village-scaled district that will activate the east side of Main Street and has served as a catalyst for revitalization of the entire historic downtown area.